 When and how often should I fertilize my seeds?
 Everything your seed needs to germinate is tucked away inside.
 Fertilizer is really not needed until you see the first "true" leaves form.
 We recommend using compost tea, worm castings, liquid kelp, seaweed or similar balanced nutrient.
 Once your plants are growing in outdoors we recommend "feeding" your soil microbes regularly.
 If you "feed' your soil - your soil will "feed" your plants.
 You do this by simply adding organic matter.
 An easy way to do this is by starting a Vermi Compost worm bin.

 Can I use my seed kit in my hydroponic system?
 Yes!
-If you live in really hot climates, have poor soil, or just enjoy growing hydroponically our seed kits are compatible.
+If you live in really hot climates, have poor soil, or just enjoy growing hydroponically our seed kits are compatible as long as they don't contain vegetables.